djskim27/atl-wdi/homework/unit_02/javaScript/js-data-modeling/README.md

 ```
 Write your answer here or in a separate js file.
 ```
+The number one question I asked myself was: how can I include each object within each other?
 ### Reading and Videos for Tomorrow
 Now that you've had some practice really thinking about the data design of an app, we're going to learn about MongoDB, a no-SQL database.
 Starting tomorrow, our Express apps will be talking to the Mongo database through Mongoose.
 Since we're covering a LOT of ground tomorrow, take some time to introduce yourself to concepts and lingo surrounding MongoDB and Mongoose.
 You will _not_ have to memorize the technical details here.